 (iii) notwithstanding the foregoing, after July 31 of the current program year, a Tax-Exempt Bond Development with a Certificate of Reservation from the TBRB will take precedence over any Housing Tax Credit Application from the current Application Round on the waiting list.

 (B) General Review Priority.
 Order of reviews of Applications under various multifamily programs will be established based on Department staff's consideration of any statutory timeframes associated with a program or Application in relation to the volume of Applications being processed.
-Those with statutory deadlines or more restrictive deadlines will be prioritized for review and processing ahead of those that are not subject to the same constraints.
-In general, any non-Competitive Housing Tax Credit Applications received during the competitive tax credit round that include a request to be placed on the May, June, or July Board agendas may not be reviewed or underwritten due to the statutory constraints on the award and allocation of competitive tax credits.
+In general, those with statutory or more restrictive deadlines will be prioritized for review and processing ahead of those that are not subject to the same constraints.
+Due to the statutory constraints on the award and allocation of competitive tax credits, should any non-Competitive Housing Tax Credit Applications received during the competitive tax credit round include a request to be placed on the May, June, or July Board agendas, such Applications must be complete, including Third Party Reports that meet the requirements under the Underwriting and Loan Policy Rules, and the Applicant must not have submitted (outside of any request by staff via an Administrative Deficiency) revisions to the Application subsequent to its review by staff that would necessitate another review of the Application.
 Applicants are advised to keep this in consideration when planning the submission of an Application and issuance of the Certificate of Reservation.
 Should an Applicant submit an Application regardless of this provision, the Department is not obligated to include the Application on the requested Board meeting agenda and the Applicant should be prepared to be placed on a subsequent Board meeting agenda.
+In the event doing so could jeopardize the Applicant’s ability to obtain a Determination Notice prior to the expiration of the Certificate of Reservation, the Department assumes no liability.